What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 How proactive and systematic were they?
 Ask them how they plan to leverage other key stakeholders in your org to get deals over the finish line.
 How have they done this in the past?
 How do they bring a group of people together (that they don’t manage) to achieve a common goal?

-3. They’re focused on“Feelings AND Facts”
+3. They’re focused on “Feelings AND Facts”

-First sales hires need to be able to look beyond lagging indicators (e.g. quota) to leading indicators (e.g. conversion rates, loss reasons, etc.) to be successful.
+First sales hires need to be able to look beyond lagging indicators (e.g., quota) to leading indicators (e.g., conversion rates, loss reasons, etc.) to be successful.
 To evaluate their analytical ability, ask them to talk through a difficult decision they recently made and how they made it, or ask them how they use data in their job.

 4. They practice extreme ownership

-To test for extreme ownership, ask questions about how autonomous, motivated, and reliable a candidate is, such as, "What is your response when you see something broken in another function in the organization?", "Tell me about a time when you took on something significant outside your area of responsibility.
+To test for extreme ownership, ask questions about how autonomous, motivated, and reliable a candidate is, such as, "What is your response when you see something broken in another function in the organization?" or "Tell me about a time when you took on something significant outside your area of responsibility.
 Why did you decide to step up?", and “What does ownership look like to you in a sales role?”

 5. They’re flexible